-DFTG 2030 - Advanced 3D Modeling Architectural 4.000 Credits 7.000 Contact Hours Prerequisites: DFTG 1127 multi-body parts assemblies, and basic animation techniques for mechanical assembly presentations.
+DFTG 2030 - Advanced 3D Modeling Architectural 4.000 Credits 7.000 Contact Hours Prerequisites: DFTG 1127

 In this course students become acquainted with concepts of the software related to Presentations for architectural renderings and architectural animations.
 Students will demonstrate skills in texture applications, camera angles for presentations, lighting and shadow techniques for architectural renderings, and animation techniques for architectural presentations.